LogicQuack/security-homelab/VM_Documentation.md

 ssh because it specified the port. "--sV" is more for services in general.
 Thus, the open ports are 22 (SSH) and 80 (HTTP w/ Apache), and they are vulnerable for my Kali to exploit.

+>*Nmap Scanning 12-17-25*

+I ran a full port scan, an aggressive scan, and a vulnerability scan from my Kali machine at my Ubuntu Server.
+For the full port scan, I ran

+>nmap -p- 192.168.122.209

+However, before that, I mistakenly did not have my other machine on, so it failed to retrieve anything of note.
+And then I included the IP address with the CIDR notation which scanned more than the target it seems.
+I realized my folly and corrected to the above command.

+After the port scan, I then ran an aggressive scan with

+>nmap -A 192.168.122.209

+which resulted in OS version, version detection of kernals and the routerOS, SSH keys, the server (it being Apache2), and tracerouting of one hop.
+It guessed Ubuntu Linux as the OS.

+I finally ran a vulnerability scan with

+>nmap --script vuln 192.168.122.209

+No vulnerabilites were detected including DOM based XSS, CSRF, and stored XSS.